Kallemange/ThesisMatlab/README.md

 ### Load some raw data to memory before running simulations

 ## To see the satellite trajectories etc
-*load allLData.m to memory
+- load allLData.m to memory
-*Open to meeting0701/meeting0701.m
+- Open to meeting0701/meeting0701.m
-*Run either of the versions of estGlobalPos
+ -Run either of the versions of estGlobalPos
-*Observe the satellite trajectories and compare
+- Observe the satellite trajectories and compare